Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>How to user increment and decrement inside the expression?</summary>
+<summary>How to use increment and decrement inside the expression?</summary>

 ```JavaScript
 let counter = 1;